Multidimensional singular control and related Skorokhod problem: sufficient conditions for the characterization of optimal controls: Comments, extensions and examples

 \subsubsection{On the lower-growth of $h$}

-We underline that the lower-growth requirement on $h$ in Condition \ref{assumption on h} can be improved in some particular settings: If the drift is affine and the volatility is constant, for $p\leq2$ it is sufficient to assume $h\geq - \kappa_2$.
-Indeed, in this case, the proof of the estimate \eqref{eq semiconcavity} in Step 2 in the proof of Theorem \ref{theorem V sol HJB} in Appendix \ref{appendix auxiliary results} simplifies (in particular, in \eqref{estimate A + B}, $M_2=0$) and it can be provided without relying on Lemma \ref{lemma estimate SDE}.
+We underline that the lower-growth requirement on $h$ in Condition \ref{assumption on h} in Assumption \ref{assumption} can be improved in some particular settings: If the drift is affine and the volatility is constant, for $p\leq2$ it is sufficient to assume $h\geq - \kappa_2$.
+Indeed, in this case, the proof of the estimate \eqref{eq semiconcavity} in Step 2 in the proof of Theorem \ref{theorem V sol HJB} in Appendix \ref{appendix auxiliary results} simplifies {(in particular, in \eqref{estimate A + B}, we would have $M_2=0$ since the processes $Z$ and $ X^{x^\lambda; \alpha}$ coincide, by linearity of the dynamics)} and it can be provided without relying on Lemma \ref{lemma estimate SDE}.
 Also, for any $x\in \mathbb{R}^d$ and any sequence of minimizing controls $(v^n)_{n \in\mathbb{N}}$, we have the estimate

 which, combined with $ \mathbb{E}[ |X_t^{x;v^n}| ] \leq C(1+|x|^p + \mathbb{E}[ |v^n|_t ])e^{\bar{L} t} $, gives

 Therefore, a limit process $\hat{X}$ such that $X_t^{x;v^n} \to \hat{X}_t$ $\mathbb{P}\otimes dt$-a.e.\ as $n\to \infty$ can be found, by adapting the reasoning in Step 1 in the proof of Lemma \ref{lemma construction optimal policy}.
 Also, using Lemma 3.5 in \cite{K}, in the spirit of what has been done in Subsection \ref{subsection sketch of the proof geom}, we can exploit the convexity of $h$ and the fact that $\bar{b}$ is affine in order to prove that $\hat{X}=X^{x;v}$, with $v$ optimal control for the given $x$.
 This allows to recover Lemma \ref{lemma construction optimal policy} and to characterize the optimal control $v$.